-- Use of ozone generators are sometimes used to kill odors in attics.
+- The use of ozone generators is sometimes used to kill odors in attics.

 For energy products, insulation has the fastest recoup on energy cost compared to windows, doors and solar.
 Coupled in with the fact that attics with missing or matted insulation are losing more heat, the recoup time is faster in these applications, but results will vary in every situation.